kensnyder/bunshine/README.md

 ### Typing URL params

-You can type URL params by passing a type to any of the route methods:
+You can specify URL param types by passing a type to any of the route methods:

 ```ts
 import { HttpRouter } from 'bunshine';